aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 The Slug is the end of the URL that will direct users to the post.

-You need to include your key words!
+You need to include your keywords!

 The URL will be your site name and any categories the slug will be part of.

-This is the URL for this post.
+This is the URL for a post.
 *__arkeytek.com/blogging/10-steps-to-create-blog-post/__*

-Here is the Slug for this post.
+Here a Slug for the post.
 *__10-steps-to-create-blog-post__*

 {% include note.html content="Make the URL less then 50 characters and definitely don't go over 100 characters.
 Use this [tool][CharCounter] to help you check out the length." %}